Will my Age Pension be affected by selling my family home or downsizing?

 - Renting out some rooms through Airbnb; however, this has tax implications and may affect your Age Pension, so seek financial advice before you proceed

-- Considering a reverse mortgage if you need extra cash and have equity in your home – but make sure you understand the long-term risks
+- Considering accessing the equity in your home – but make sure you understand the long-term risks

 - The Pension Loan Scheme is being revised and additional income up to 150 per cent of the Age Pension can be used as an alternative income stream instead of a reverse mortgage.